 The BCC prides itself on its participation in ex situ conservation.
 We are constantly looking to improve husbandry techniques and reproduction through thoughtful care and new technologies.
 Often, this is coupled with data we gather from field sites in our animals' natural range.

 Currently, the BCC is engaged in several studies, parterning with local universities, zoos, and our global wildlife partners.

 Interns and Volunteers

 The Turtle Conservancy welcomes a small number of undergraduate, graduate, and veterinary interns each year.
 Ideally, applicants show strong interest in animal ecology, behavior, genetics, or exotic animal medicine.
 We request a minimum of a 4-week internship, with the expectation our interns complete a research project and present it in their last week.
 On campus housing is sometimes available at moderate cost to our interns.

 Interested individuals should submit their CV and a cover letter expressing their area of interest in the Turtle Conservancy.
 These may be submitted to Dr. Paul Gibbons at firstname.lastname@example.org.

-The Turtle Conservancy regularly has a limited number of turtles and tortoises that are surplus to the North American Regional Studbook and Turtle Conservancy conservation programming for their species.
+The Turtle Conservancy occasionally has a limited number of turtles and tortoises that are surplus to the North American Regional Studbook and Turtle Conservancy conservation programming for their species.
 These may include Radiated Tortoises, Burmese Star Tortoises, Indian Spotted Turtles, Burmese Black Mountain Tortoises, and others.
 Suitably qualified individuals and institutions are invited to apply to make adoption arrangements.
+Certain adoption guidelines do apply.
 All proceeds from adoptions directly support our conservation enhancement initiatives in the natural range of these endangered species.